U.S. Naval Academy Drum & Bugle Corps

 The U.S. Naval Academy Drum & Bugle Corps is an activity for midshipmen (matriculated students) at the Naval Academy, which is a four year undergraduate university.
 If you are interested in auditioning for the Naval Academy Drum & Bugle Corps, you must first apply and receive an appointment to the Naval Academy.
 Information on that process can be found at the Naval Academy’s Admissions Department homepage.

-Midshipman interested in participating in the Drum & Bugle Corps should contact the corps director, Mr. Jeff Weir, preferably via email.
-Prior experience on brass or percussion is helpful, but certainly not required.
+Midshipman interested in participating in the Drum & Bugle Corps should contact the corps director, Dr. Matthew Halligan, preferably via email.

 United States Naval Academy